Yoga Meditation

 Yoga meditation is what this whole system of yoga is all about.

 Meditation means FOCUSED THOUGHT.
-It is a steady, unwavering focus toward one thought for a period of time.
+It is a steady, unwavering focus toward one thought for a specific period of time.

 Meditation is NOT thinking; and it is NOT focusing, or concentrating.